rediacc/docs/docs/console/user-sessions.md

 # User Sessions

 The User Sessions feature in the Rediacc Console provides administrators with comprehensive visibility and control over active user sessions across the platform.
-This feature is accessible through the System page's User Sessions tab.
+This powerful administrative tool helps maintain security, troubleshoot access issues, and ensure proper resource utilization.

 ## Overview

 The User Sessions management system allows administrators to:
-- Monitor all user sessions with real-time statistics
+- Monitor all active console and API sessions in real-time
-- View detailed session information including IP addresses and user agents
+- View detailed session information including authentication methods
-- Track session duration and activity patterns
+- Track session duration and last activity timestamps
+- Identify concurrent logins and service accounts
-- Terminate individual sessions for security purposes
+- Terminate sessions for security or maintenance purposes
-- Search and filter sessions efficiently
+- Analyze usage patterns and access trends

 ## Accessing User Sessions

 To access the User Sessions feature:

-1. Navigate to **System** in the sidebar (gear icon)
+1. Navigate to **System** in the sidebar (⚙️ setting icon)
-2. Click on the **User Sessions** tab
+2. Click on the **User Sessions** tab (🖥️ desktop icon)
-3. View the comprehensive session dashboard
+3. View the comprehensive session monitoring interface

+**Required Permissions**: Administrator role or User Management permissions

 ## Session Dashboard